DETAILED ACTION

 Analysis of the dependent claims:

-Further describe the pre-solution activity (or the structure used for such activity) (“the measurements are obtained using an app on an electronic portable device” (claim 2), “an input interface configured to receive a first measurement or set of measurements obtained at a first time and a second measurement or set of measurements obtained at a second different time in respect of the activity parameter or parameters” (claim 4), “a plurality of activity parameters is measured” (claim 9), “wherein at least the upper extremity neuro-motor parameters are measured” (claim 10), “wherein all eight of the activity parameters are measured” (claim 14), “wherein hand movements of the individual are assessed to obtain at least one of the measurements” (claim 19), “assessing the individual's hand movements includes testing speed and/or accuracy of the individual's hand movements” (claim 20), “wherein the individual's hand movements are assessed by displaying an image to the individual and assessing the individual's ability to trace or tap on the image” (claim 21), “wherein the image is displayed on the screen of a portable electronic device or other user device” (claim 22), “wherein the individual's ability to navigate is assessed to obtain at least one of the measurements” (claim 23), “wherein assessing the individual's ability to navigate includes the individual placing and retrieving a plurality of objects (claim 24), “wherein the individual's ability to execute tasks is assessed to obtain at least one of the measurements” (claim 25), “assessing the individual's ability to execute tasks includes assessing their ability to carry out subtasks in an exact order” (claim 26)),
+Further describe the pre-solution activity (or the structure used for such activity) (“the measures are obtained using an app on an electronic portable device” (claim 2), “the input interface configured to receive a first measurement or set of measurements obtained at a first time and a second measurement or set of measurements obtained at a second different time in respect of the activity parameter or parameters” (claim 4), “wherein all eight of the activity parameters are measured” (claim 14), “wherein hand movements of the individual are assessed to obtain at least one of the measurements” (claim 19), “assessing the individual's hand movements includes testing speed and/or accuracy of the individual's hand movements” (claim 20), “wherein the individual's hand movements are assessed by displaying an image to the individual and assessing the individual's ability to trace or tap on the image” (claim 21), “wherein the image is displayed on a screen of a portable electronic device or other user device” (claim 22), “wherein the individual's ability to navigate is assessed to obtain at least one of the measures” (claim 23), “wherein assessing the individual's ability to navigate includes the individual placing and retrieving a plurality of objects (claim 24), “wherein the individual's ability to execute tasks is assessed to obtain at least one of the measures” (claim 25), “assessing the individual's ability to execute tasks includes assessing their ability to carry out subtasks in an exact order” (claim 26)),

-Further describe the computer implementation (“a system configured to receive said measurements and compute the functional impairment score and/or the composite score is remote from the electronic portable device or user device” (claim 8), “wherein the metrics are calculated on the basis of an algorithm” (claim 16), “wherein the algorithm is or includes one or more of signal analysis, sensor-fusion, algebraic integration, Fourier analysis or wavelet analysis” (claim 17)), and
+Further describe the computer implementation (“a system configured to receive said measures and compute the functional impairment score and/or a composite score is remote from the electronic portable device or a user device” (claim 8), “wherein the metrics are calculated on the basis of an algorithm” (claim 16), “wherein the algorithm is or includes one or more of signal analysis, sensor-fusion, algebraic integration, Fourier analysis or wavelet analysis” (claim 17)), and

 Further describe the post-solution activity (N/A) (recited at a high level of generality).